Diolinux/PhotoGIMP/README.md

 6. Press <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>G</kbd> to open the *Go to Folder…* dialog.<br>Type and/or select `~/Library/Application Support/GIMP` and press <kbd>Return</kbd>.
 7. If you already have a `2.10` or `3.0` folder (or alike), rename or delete it to avoid conflicts.
 8. Paste the `3.0` folder inside the GIMP folder by pressing <kbd>Cmd</kbd> + <kbd>V</kbd>.
-9. You're done, enjoy it! :smile:
+9. You're done, enjoy it! 😄

-:bulb: Tips:
+💡 Tips:

 * If you want to backup your current GIMP settings before installing PhotoGIMP, copy the entire GIMP folder from `~/Library/Application Support/GIMP` to a safe location before proceeding with the installation.